- This event has passed.

 With author and editor David Austin

-This is a special one ticket price of $10 which is admission to three events.
+This is a special one ticket price of $10 which is admission to two events and one class.
+Both Friday and Sunday at The Peoples Forum, Saturday class at Unnameable Books.